Field Sobriety Test: The Eye Test

 An issue that remains prevalent with the eye test, despite its perceived accuracy rating, is the administration of the test itself by police officers.
 Officers are still called to use their own discretion in deciding whether a driver manifests the tell-tale signs of drunkenness, leaving human error as an ever constant factor, and increasing the need of skilled Houston DWI lawyers to protect those wrongfully accused.

-If you or a loved one has been subjected to a field sobriety test and have taken the eye test, or you have any general questions about field sobriety tests, contact Trichter & Murphy today for a free consultation with one of our expert criminal defense attorneys in Houston.
+If you or a loved one has been subjected to a field sobriety test and have taken the eye test, or you have any general questions about field sobriety tests, contact Trichter & LeGrand today for a free consultation with one of our expert criminal defense attorneys in Houston.